Bank of England Holds Rates at 3.75% in Unanimous Decision

 Geopolitical Risks and Energy Prices

-The interest rate outlook has also been complicated by the ongoing conflict between the United States and Iran, which has pushed energy prices higher and introduced new uncertainty into inflation forecasts.
+The interest rate outlook has also been complicated by the escalating conflict involving the United States, Iran and wider Middle East actors, which has pushed energy prices higher and introduced new uncertainty into inflation forecasts.

 Oil prices have risen in recent weeks as markets assess the risk of supply disruptions in the Middle East, a region that remains critical to global energy markets.